 The Difference Between COVID-19 and the Flu

-- Treatments: While there are several antiviral therapeutic medications available to treat the flu, there is only one antiviral agent being explored as a treatment for COVID-19, which is available under an Emergency Use Authorization.
+- Treatments: While there are several antiviral therapeutic medications available to treat the flu, there is only one antiviral agent that has FDA approval to treat COVID-19.

 - Virus: COVID-19 is caused by a newly discovered strain of coronavirus, which is called SARS-COV-2.
 In humans, the flu is caused by two types of virus: influenza A and influenza B. There are subtypes of each.
 For example, H1N1 is a subtype of influenza A and was responsible for the 2009 flu pandemic.

-- Symptoms: Both COVID-19 and the flu cause many of the same respiratory disease symptoms, including fever, chills, cough, sore throat, runny nose, muscle or body aches, headaches and fatigue.
+- Symptoms: Both COVID-19 and the flu cause many of the same respiratory disease symptoms, including fever, chills, cough, shortness of breath, sore throat, runny nose, muscle or body aches, vomiting, diarrhea, headaches and fatigue.
 However, COVID-19 could also cause a loss of taste or smell.

 - Transmission method: Both COVID-19 and the flu are transmitted by droplets through close contact.
+This can be through large and small particles containing the virus that are expelled when a person who is contagious coughs, sneezes or talks.
 This means the same precautions will work against both illnesses: frequent hand washing, social distancing and wearing face coverings.

 The Importance of the Flu Shot During the Pandemic